About the book

 About the author

-Adam Ungstad is a legally blind Canadian writer and naturalist with two passions: lakes and information architecture.
-He has been exploring and learning about Vancouver Island’s lakes, nature, and local history for over 15 years.
+Adam Ungstad is a legally blind Canadian writer, naturalist, and information architect.
+He has been exploring Vancouver Island’s lakes, nature, and local history for over 15 years.

-Adam Ungstad has worked as an editor and writer for the World Health Organization, and currently splits his time between Canada’s west coast and Geneva, Switzerland.
+Adam Ungstad has worked as an editor for the World Health Organization, and currently splits his time between Geneva, Switzerland and Canada’s west coast.